Koooooo-7/echarts4j/README.md

 > be beaten. —— Neil Gaiman, Coraline

-To be honest, I believe using `Java` to build charts is a disaster, as it often feels like struggling in the explicit typed hell, accompanied by lengthy lines of code..
+To be honest, I believe using `Java` to build charts is a disaster, as it often feels like struggling in the explicit typed hell, accompanied by lengthy lines of code.
 However, it also piques my interest in finding ways to approach it with a more loosely coupled mindset (not just dumping everything as pure `Object`s 🐶).
 With increased experience in [Echarts](https://echarts.apache.org/) and discovering various tricks, I've become even more curious about the possibilities.
 Fortunately, I now have the time to delve into this further. *( contents polished by `ChartGPT-4`)*